ppy/osu-wiki/wiki/Play_Styles/en.md

 The play-style tuned for seasoned veterans at conveyor-type rhythm games.

-Most hardcore players of this discipline usually have the arcade controller of choice.

 Since 8 Keys requires mapper's decision or Game Modifiers, most players owning these arcade controllers can handle up to 7Keys (max default) and 1 special.

 ### Other styles

 - **Dancepad**(4/8K): The default controller for [Dance Dance Revolution](https://wikipedia.org/wiki/Dance_Dance_Revolution) series ([Stepmania](https://wikipedia.org/wiki/StepMania) for community-driven).
 Players dance on the dancepad to input commands.
 Depending on dancepad and player's preference, it is possible to use the face buttons as input commands rather than the usual left/down/up/right arrow buttons.
 The biggest drawback is the maximum input at a time is four (hands and feet), which is very disadvantaging considering current beatmaps can go up to much more than that.
 - **Guitar/Drum set**(5/6K): The default controller for guitar-themed([Guitar Hero](https://wikipedia.org/wiki/Guitar_Hero))/drum-themed([Drummania](https://wikipedia.org/wiki/Drum_Mania)) rhythm game.
 Players streams on their guitar/hit the drum or cymbals to input commands.
-Drum players have a disadvantage compared to guitar players because they can only input two commands(two hands) at a time without a special kick pedal.
+Drum players have a disadvantage compared to guitar players because they can only input two commands at a time without a special kick pedal.
 - **Para Para controller**(5K): The default controller for [Para Para Paradise](https://wikipedia.org/wiki/Para_Para_Paradise) series.
 Players move their arms, elbows and hands straight above the proximity sensors to input commands based on hand position through the proximity sensors.
-The drawback is the sensitive input receiver and physical limitation.
+The drawback is the sensitive input receiver and player's physical limitation.